natsblog/natsblog.github.io/RAREfest2020.md

 All panel members moderated by Professor Tim Cox agreed that early diagnosis accompanied by gene therapy promises the best outlook for rare disease patients.
 There was emphasis on the need to develop newborn screening in the UK, with other European countries and the USA being far ahead of the game compared to Britain in terms of screening for a wider breadth of diseases.
 Another point that the panel agreed on was the need for a different model of economic evaluation of gene therapies.
-Whilst the upfront cost is high (reaching millions for a single dose), this cost and benefit to patient lives is dwarfed by the comparative financial and human cost of a lifetime of full-time care and hospital visits.
+Whilst the upfront cost is high (reaching millions for a single dose), it is dwarfed by the comparative financial and human cost of a lifetime of full-time care and hospital visits.

 ### AFTERNOON SESSION: Onno Faber - Entrepreneur in rare diseases, moderated by Dr Jason Mellad